Skip to main content

 The interiors of topological insulators prevent the flow of electrical currents, but their surfaces allow a current to move with very little resistance.
 Perhaps most importantly, their surfaces enable the transport of spin-polarized electrons while preventing the "scattering" of electrons that causes energy to be dissipated and wasted.

-The topological insulator created at UCLA comprises two layers, one of which contains chromium, a magnetic element.
+The created at UCLA comprises two layers, one of which contains chromium, a magnetic element.
 An electrical current that drives spin-polarized electrons can switch the up-down polarity of the magnetic chromium atoms.
 This switching is what enables the device to write memory or perform calculations.

 Most significantly, the new two-layer structure uses 1,000 times less energy to switch polarity than comparable memory structures.